slsa-framework/slsa-proposals/0005/README.md

 In order to participate in this tier, build platforms should

 1. Learn about the SLSA Specification and its requirements.
-1. Create a PR for the repository containing
+2. Create a PR for the repository containing
     1. Name of the build platform
-    1. Build ID
+    2. Build ID
-    1. Desired SLSA levels
+    3. Desired SLSA level
-    1. List of URIs that resolve to proof of SLSA conformance
+    4. List of URIs that resolve to evidence of SLSA conformance
-    1. List of URIs that resolve to materials for verifying provenance
+    5. List of URIs that resolve to materials for verifying provenance (e.g. public keys)
-    1. List of URIs that resolve to the build platform's public vulnerability disclosures
+    6. List of URIs that resolve to the build platform's public vulnerability disclosures

-1. Complete the terms and conditions form.
+3. Complete the terms and conditions form.
-1. Send the PR for review.
+4. Send the PR for review.

 The community will review the PR and merge it when a quorum of maintainers approve it.
-When reviewing the PR, the community will assume that the information in the proof of conformance is truthful, and they will approve it if the described build platform meets the requirements for the desired SLSA levels.
+When reviewing the PR, the community will assume that the information in the evidence of conformance is truthful, and they will approve it if the described build platform meets the requirements for the desired SLSA levels.

 Once the PR is merged and the terms are signed, the OpenSSF grants the build